-securities but when repackaged as part of an investment strategy can be securities-even digital assets with utility in an existing eco-system could be packaged and sold as an investment strategy that can be a security.
+As I have tried to point out, the analysis is not static and the nature of a security does not inhere to the instrument.
+Like CDs - which when issued by a federally regulated bank are not securities but when repackaged as part of an investment strategy can be securities - even digital assets with utility in an existing eco-system could be packaged and sold as an investment strategy that can be a security.
 A promoter could place Bitcoin in a fund or trust and sell interests, creating a new security.
 Similarly, investment contracts can be made out of virtually any asset (including virtual assets), provided the investor is reasonably expecting profits from the promoter's efforts.

-Let me emphasize an earlier point: simply labeling a digital asset a "utility token" does not turn the asset into something that is not a security.
+Let me emphasize that simply labeling a digital asset a "utility token" does turn the asset into something that is not a security.
 True, the Supreme Court has acknowledged that if someone is purchasing an asset for consumption only, it is likely not a security.
 But the economic substance of the transaction determines the legal analysis, not the labels.
 The oranges in Howey had utility.
 Or in my favorite example, the Commission warned in the late 1960s about investment contracts sold in the form of whisky warehouse receipts.
 Promoters sold the receipts to US investors to finance the aging and blending processes of Scotch whisky.
 The whisky was real - and, for some, had exquisite utility.
 But Howey was not selling oranges and the warehouse receipts promoters were not selling whisky for consumption.
-They were selling investments, and the purchasers were expecting a return.
+They were selling investments and the purchasers were expecting a return.